canton7/Simple.Migrations/README.md

 It is strongly recommended that migrations which do not execute inside of a transaction do only a single thing: use multiple migrations if necessary.

 If you want to perform more complicated operations on the database (e.g selecting data, or inserting variable data) you'll have to use the `DB` property directly.
-[`Dapper`](https://github.com/StackExchange/dapper-dot-net) may make your life easier here, or you can create your own migration base class which uses a specific type of database connection, and add your own helpers methods to it.
+[`Dapper`](https://github.com/StackExchange/dapper-dot-net) may make your life easier here (it works by providing extension methods on `IDbConnection`), or you can create your own migration base class which uses a specific type of database connection, and add your own helpers methods to it.
-See TODO below for more details on how to do this.

 Version Providers